What Is the Difference Between Percale vs. Sateen Sheets?

 Percale and sateen refer to two different ways fabric is woven on a loom.
-You will see these two terms used to describe cotton sheets.
-Briefly, percale is a more traditional “one-yarn-over, one-yarn-under" pattern, while sateen is a more luxurious looking “one-yarn-over, three-yarn-under" weave, which yields a smoother and more lustrous finish.
+You'll see these two terms used to describe cotton sheets.

 In a one-yarn-over, one-yarn-under pattern (percale), each weft thread passes over one warp thread and then under the next warp thread.
 In a one-yarn-over, three-yarn-under weave (sateen), each weft thread passes over three warp threads and then under one warp thread.

 Percale produces a slightly airier and more lightweight fabric, while sateen is shinier and smoother.
 Depending on what type of sleeper you are, one might work better for you than the other.
 You might also want to switch things up depending on the season.

 Our Best Sateen Sheets

-Finally, remember that while weave is important when choosing sheets, it's not the only factor.
+While weave is important when choosing sheets, it's not the only factor.
 You should also pay attention to:

 - Thread count: This number signifies how many horizontal and vertical threads a sheet has per square inch.
 The National Sleep Foundation recommends choosing sheets with a thread count between 200 and 400 for optimal comfort and coolness.
-Anything higher than that means the fabric won't breathe as well and will result in a hotter sleep.
+Anything higher than that means the textile won't breathe as well and will result in a hotter sleep.

 - Staple: This term refers to the length of the cotton fiber.
 Longer fibers make for a softer and more durable fabric, even at a lower thread count.